pishoyg/coptic/README.md

 ## Description

-The package includes three types of flashcard decks.
+The package includes two types of flashcard decks.
 While the purpose of the app is to help you learn vocabulary through spaced repetition, it also doubles as a dictionary because it's searchable.